List of Major League Baseball single-inning home run leaders

 Willie McCovey (left), Andre Dawson (center), and Alex Rodriguez (right) are three of the only five players to hit two home runs in one inning on two separate occasions.

 In baseball, a home run is credited to a batter when he hits a fair ball and reaches home safely on the same play, without the benefit of an error.
-Sixty-four different players have hit two home runs in an inning of a Major League Baseball (MLB) game to date, the most recent being Riley Greene of the Detroit Tigers on May 2, 2025.
+Sixty-seven different players have hit two home runs in an inning of a Major League Baseball (MLB) game to date, the most recent being Austin Wells of The New York Yankees, on August 30,2026.
 Regarded as a notable achievement, five players have accomplished the feat more than once in their career; no player has ever hit more than two home runs in an inning.
 Charley Jones was the first player to hit two home runs in one inning, doing so for the Boston Red Stockings against the Buffalo Bisons on June 10, 1880.

 These innings have resulted in other single-inning and single-game MLB records being set due to the prodigious offensive performance.
 Bobby Lowe and Mike Cameron finished their respective games with a total of four home runs, equaling the record for most home runs in one game.
 Both of the home runs hit by Fernando Tatís in the third inning for the St. Louis Cardinals on April 23, 1999, were grand slams.
 Not only did he tie the record for most grand slams in one game, Tatís became the only player to hit two grand slams in the same inning and established a new major league record with eight runs batted in (RBI) in a single inning.
 A decade later, Alex Rodriguez set the single-inning American League record for RBIs with seven when he hit a three-run home run and a grand slam in the sixth inning for the New York Yankees on October 4, 2009.